MicrosoftDocs/power-automate-docs/articles/desktop-flows/machine-group-certificates.md

 You can verify your machines have retrieved the latest version of the machine group certificate using the **Machine Key Delivery Status** column in the **Flow Machine** table in Dataverse:

-- If the value is empty or set to default, your machine is up-to-date.
+- If the value is empty or set to **Default**, your machine is up-to-date.
 - If the value is **Pending New Key**, the machine is within the renewal period and hasn't been updated yet.
 It will update when getting online or within 24 h if already online.
 - If the value is **Key Expired**, the machine has missed the renewal period, and you must manually rejoin the machine to the group.